-- You can share your membership with family, friends, co-workers, and people you help through your work.
+- You can share your membership for free with family members, people you or your children are in school with, co-workers, and people you help through your work.

 - Please listen in a safe, and comfortable place.

-- The sounds are designed for adults and children ages 11 and older.
-Please, only have children listen to them if they agree to it.
+- Please, only have children listen to them if they agree to it.
 Listeners should have their legal guardians supervising them.